MatthewR3/WordBox/README.md

-# WordWorks
+# WordBox

-WordWorks is a simple Amazon Alexa skill for retrieving a few linguistic properties of words.
+WordBox is a simple Amazon Alexa skill for retrieving a few linguistic properties of words.
 It currently supports:

 * Synonyms
 * Antonyms